qnikst/qnikst.github.com/posts/2020-01-02-using-compacts.markdown

 ----

 Today I'd like to talk more about the tricks we've used in our codebase.
 I'd like to speak about compact regions.
-There will be not much code and numbers, just general thoughts.
+There will not be much code and numbers, just general thoughts.
 In our contests application, we need additional restrictions:

-> there are several sites (places usually schools) where people can pass the contest, and for each of them access can be done only from restricted set of networks.
+> there are several sites (places usually schools) where people can pass the contest, and for each of them access can be done only for a restricted set of networks.

-So we needed a built-in IP filtering app, such that for a given contest may check whether the user can access it.
+So we needed a built-in IP filtering app, such that for a given contest can check whether the user can access it.
 After the competition has finished, the user may have access to his results from any IP.
-And there can be concurrent restricted and unrestricted contests runnning at the same time.
+And there can be concurrent restricted and unrestricted contests running at the same time.

 There are a few additional constraints:

-  * Configuration should be updateable, as sometimes the site doesn't know all it's IPs.
+  * Configuration should be updatable, as sometimes the site doesn't know all it's IPs.
   * Sometimes some people can pass contest from the other site, for example at the moment of the competition they moved to some other school or training.
   * The solution should not harm contest without the checks and general properties.
   * The check should not access the database.